Cisco Nexus Hyperfabric — Getting Started

 You can configure various properties of multiple ports of a switch simultaneously, such as the role and speed.
 The port role specifies the type of connection provided by a port.

-Some property choices reveal additional properties that you cannot set with this procedure.
-To configure these additional properties, you must configure the ports individually.
-The descriptions in each step indicate which properties have this limitation.
+Some properties choices expose additional properties that you cannot set using this procedure; you can set the additional properties only by configuring the ports individually.
+The descriptions in the steps specify which properties have this limitation.

 Step 2 | If the fabric is not in the edit mode, click Switch to edit mode. |